×

 Recently, experts believe catalase can help reduce greying of hair, but what does science say about that claim?

-In this article, we discuss what catalase is, its function, and what catalase supplementation can do for hair.
+In this article, we discuss what catalase is, its function, and what catalase supplements can do for hair.

 What is Catalase?